DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-11-05-machine-learning-basic.md

 ### Supervised learning

 One of the most common types of ML is supervised learning.
 The name comes from the fact that we as researchers are telling the model exactly what to learn, *supervising* its *learning*.
 In this type of ML, we give our models *data* **(x)** and *labels* **(y)**.
 The model learns the relationship between the data and the labels and can be used to predict labels from new data new data.
 One type of supervised learning, which we [have tutorials](https://dibsmethodsmeetings.github.io/lmer-intro/) [on](https://dibsmethodsmeetings.github.io/contrasts/
 ), is linear regression.
 In linear regression, we're generally trying to take a set of features of a dataset and predict outcomes from those features.
 As a quick little example, let's use the [FISH dataset](https://www.kaggle.com/aungpyaeap/fish-market/version/2)!
 This has: fish.
 Our quick little example will be predicting the height of the fish from the weight.
 This method will fit a line to our data, here our y is 'height' and our x is 'weight'.
 The formula we are fitting is
-$$
+$$$
 height = w * weight + b
-$$
+$$$
-where $w$ is a slope indicating the relationship between weight and height, and b is a baseline offset.
+where $$w$$ is a slope indicating the relationship between weight and height, and $$b$$ is a baseline offset.